diyaamina/ABC-v.-St-George-s-Healthcare-NHS-Trust-2020-/README.md

 ABC, therefore, proceeded through her pregnancy without knowledge of her own major risk.
 A few months after her daughter's birth in April 2010, she was informed accidentally of her father's diagnosis by a clincian.
 She subsequently underwent genetic testing and, in January 2013, was herself diagnosed with Huntington's Disease.
 The cascade of events proved life changing: as a single mother, ABC now faced the spectre of degenerative, untreatable disease for both herself and the 50% risk for her child.

 ### Issues:
+The crucial legal issue became whether the clincial team's decision not to inform ABC could constitute negligence in law, especially given they were following the established patient's wishes and clinical guidance regarding confidentiality.

+ABC had to prove, on the balance of probabilities, that earlier disclosure would have lef not only to testing but also to termination.
+This addresses both factual and speculative hurdles, particularly regarding her intentions, timing of testing, and the legal timeframe for lawful termination of her pregnancy.

 ### Legal Context:
+Wrongful birth claims generally involve circumstances in which a patient alleges that negligence deprived her of the opportunity to avoid the birth of a child affected by serious medical conditions, usually through termination of pregnancy.
+In ABC's case, the wrongful birth aspect was not of a healthy but unwanted child but encompassed asserted loss of reproductive autonomy and the birth of a child at 50% risk of Huntington's Disease in which she unknowingly carried.

+The viability of the wrongful birth claim depended upon linking the defendants' omission, their failure to disclose her father's diagnosis, to her inability to take reproductive action.

+Legally, she needed to establish:
+1. That her duty of care existed
+2. That it had been breached
+3. That the breach caused of the birth of a child who would otherwise not have been born

 ### Application: